 According to the ICF, the most significant influence on how a client comes to coaching is word of mouth.
-To win clients you have to be reputable, and in the unregulated profession like coaching, a key part of that is ensuring you’re credentialed.
+To win clients you have to be reputable, and in an unregulated profession like coaching, a key part of that is ensuring you’re credentialed.

 There is no official data regarding the number of life coaches in the UK.
 However, even over a decade ago there were an estimated 80,000 to 100,000 life coaches in the UK.
 Since then the profession has continued to grow in popularity.

 However, if you look at credentialed coaches, the picture is very different.
 The two main professional bodies for coaching in the UK – the International Coach Federation (ICF) and the Association for Coaching (AC) – have considerably fewer life coaches ‘on their books’.
 The ICF has 1709 members as of May 2017 in the UK alone, and the AC has 5500 members globally.
-These figures are even more interesting when you consider that even though the ICF reports a 4% rise in credential holders, this still only amounts to 900 life coaches in the UK.
+These figures are even more interesting when you consider that even though the ICF reports a rise in credential holders, this still only amounts to just over 1000 life coaches in the UK.
 The figures speak volumes: it is the accredited life coach certification that makes one life coach truly stand out from another.

 How to Get Clients

 Winning clients will likely, for the early years of your life-coaching career at least, be a constant wheel that needs turning.
 It’ll take a mix of advertising, networking, and other strategies to get your name out and ultimately get the word-of-mouth system that we mentioned earlier operating.
 It doesn’t just happen.